-There are a number of ways in which a site visitor can be invited to provide feedback on their experience.
-The pages in this section describe the Desktop and Mobile experiences in detail.
+You have a number of options for presenting site visitors to provide feedback on their experience.
+The articles in this section describe these options for Desktop and Mobile experiences in detail.

-A respondent is randomly selected based on number of pages they have visited (loyalty factor) and the survey sampling percentage.
-Once selected, the respondent is presented with an invitation to take the survey.
-If the respondent accepts, they are presented with the survey.
+A respondent is randomly selected based on number of pages they have visited (known as Loyalty Factor) and the Survey Sampling Percentage.
+These variables are set by the ForeSee Support Team and can be adjusted upon request.
+Once selected, the visitor is presented with an invitation to take the survey.
+If the visitor accepts, they are presented with the survey.
+See Desktop Trigger Options and Mobile Trigger Options for details.

-The random selection to be invited to take a survey is based on:
+The random selection to be invited is based on:

 - Loyalty Factor: Minimum number of pages visited before a visitor is eligible to be invited for a survey.

-- Sampling Percentage: Percent chance that a visitor will be invited to participate in a survey on each page once the Loyalty Factor is met.
-(Example: Assume a Sampling Percentage is 30% and Loyalty Factor of 2 pages.
-A visitor has a 30% chance to be invited on their 2nd page.
-If they don't get invited on the that page, they have a 30% chance of being invited on the 3rd page, etc.)
+- Sampling Percentage: The chance of a visitor being invited to participate in a survey on each page once the Loyalty Factor is met.
+Example: Assume a Sampling Percentage is 30% and Loyalty Factor of two pages.
+A visitor has a 30% chance to be invited when they navigate to a second page.
+If they don't get invited on the that page, they have a 30% chance of being invited on the third page, etc.

-- Pooling (rare): In some cases, a pooling percentage is applied to reduce the number of visitors eligible to be surveyed.
-If pooling is used, on the first page of their visit, a visitor is determined to be "in the pool" or "out of the pool" based on the pooling percentage.
-Only visitors "in the pool" can be invited for a survey, and that, only if they meet the Loyalty Factor/Sampling percentage criteria.
+- Pooling (rarely used): In some cases, such as sites with high traffic volume, a pooling percentage is applied to reduce the number of visitors eligible to be surveyed.
+With pooling, a visitor is determined to be "in the pool" or "out of the pool" based on the pooling percentage on the first page of their visit.
+Only visitors "in the pool" can be invited for a survey once they meet the Loyalty Factor/Sampling Percentage criteria.

 There is also an option to create your own invitation.